darora/cs3245/ass4/project/README.txt

 == General Notes ==

+* I've chosen to use cElementTree, rather than lxml.
+This choice is based on--
+  - benchmarks on http://lxml.de/performance.html (we're only
+  concerned with parsing performance, and memory usage)

 Most of my code is pretty blatantly copied over from my second assignment, except it now uses much speedier native python data structures rather than my slow implementation of skiplists.